 For now, she added, some teachers had chosen to skip the sensitive topics.

 At least three teachers have been deregistered for life over complaints related to the 2019 protests.
 One was punished for drafting teaching materials that touched on Hong Kong independence, another for giving students incorrect information about the first opium war between Britain and China, and a third was accused of using “biased” materials.

 Out of 315 teachers who responded to a recent survey by the pro-establishment Hong Kong Federation of Education Workers, more than 80 per cent reported struggling with national security education and more than half said they lacked the necessary resources.
 Nearly 80 per cent wanted the government to provide “interactive teaching materials”.

-Teacher Maria Chan* said the limited materials provided by the EDB and online resource platforms run by Edcity, a company wholly-owned by the government, were difficult to adapt to the classroom.
+Teacher Maria Chan* told the Post the limited materials provided by the Education Bureau and online resource platforms run by Edcity, a company wholly-owned by the government, were difficult to adapt to the classroom.